 Factors that affect the value of businesses in the fitness industry

-If you are wondering what factors affect the value of a fitness business the most, here is the short list:
+If you wonder what factors affect the value of a fitness business the most, take a look at these:

 - Profitable history.
 Despite strong competition from full-service health clubs, small fitness centers that generate consistent earnings from a well-established client base continue to thrive.